sartra/React-Starter-2.0/README.md

 ## React Starter 2.0 ##
 An easy React Starter Kit to get you up and running quickly.
 It includes the some of the latest and greatest:

- - Express 4.
+ - React Fiber
  - React Router V4.
- - Redux/Redux Thunk & Redux Logger
+ - Redux, Redux Thunk & Redux Logger
  - Webpack & Webpack Dev Server.
  - Live Reloading.
  - PostCSS, Autoprefixer and SCSS.
  - Testing Setup for Jest and Enzyme.
- - Option .babelrc config to support using async await.
+ - Plenty of cool Babel plugins

 ## Installation ##

  1. `git clone https://github.com/DZuz14/React-Starter-2.0`
  2. `npm install`

- Upon very first installation, the postinstall command in the package.json will build a bundle.js file for you, and insert it into the dist folder.
+ Upon very first installation, the postinstall command in the package.json will automatically build and put some files into the dist folder for you.
 ## Running ##

 - `npm run devHot` (Hot reload with webpack dev server)